Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 One example in one paper was LIE into 4 other concepts find it and try to do it on the other 4

-Chomsky and Fodor can be right in that we may still be bootrapped as cognitive agents with certain concepts to which learn more concepts.
-But afterwards we can reduce them all to experiences anyways.
-Including logical concepts.

-Play a game with people: Ask them to give you a concept and see if you can reduce it.

-John Locke:
-> I think I need not go any farther in the Analysis of that complex Idea, we call a Lye: What I have said is enough to shew, that it is made up of simple Ideas: And it could not but be an offensive tediousness to my Reader, to trouble him with a more minute enumeration of every particular simple Idea, that goes into this complex one; which, from what has been said, he cannot but be able to make out to himself.

 > Unfortunately, it is all but obvious how to complete the analysis, breaking the concept down into simple, sensory components.
 As several authors have observed (Armstrong et. al. 1983 [chapter 10], Fodor 1981), it isn't even clear that definitions such as the one suggested by Locke bring us any closer to the level of sensory concepts than the concept under analysis.
 Are the concepts SPEAKER, AFFIRMATION, NEGATION, or STANDING FOR really any closer to the sensory level than the concept LIE?

-Let's play the game!
+Play a game with people: Ask them to give you a concept and see if you can reduce it.
+Let's play the game with the concept LIE!

-$$Sp(a)\leftrightarrow \diamondsuit\exists p Ut(a,p)$$ Where $Ut$ is the "Utters" predicate.
+$$Sp(a)\leftrightarrow \diamondsuit\exists p Ut(a,p)$$Where $Ut$ is the "Utters" predicate.
 Utterance is perception of sound in a certain way, which reduces to sounds and thoughts and we've shown how thoughts are reducible to audio and sounds.

-Descriptions are generic, but there can be a many-to-one function from content to phenomenal experience [[Phenomenal Intentionality (Stanford Encyclopedia of Philosophy)](https://plato.stanford.edu/entries/phenomenal-intentionality/#many-one)]

 While we could play the game of attempting to find the definition for it which eventually reduces down to phenomenal experience, we can instead focus on building them bottom-up.
 This may mean we leave out some everyday concepts and that the new concepts don't align up with folk concepts.
 We won't necessary get anywhere otherwise, for people's folk concepts differs, hence the reduction to experience (not to mention the possibility of inverse qualia, meaning that descriptions of experience could differ in ways that cannot be properly explicated by individual experiences).
-For instance, in the reduction of speaker in my example above, someone you reading this may have alternative intutions over whether this is the case, and perhaps come up with some "counter-intuition" to it.
+For instance, in the reduction of speaker in my example above, someone you reading this may have alternative intuitions over whether this is the case, and perhaps come up with some "counter-intuition" to it.
 I argue that this is fine, you have $Sp_2(a)$, a different speaker concept which can be reduced to concepts about phenomenal experience like the rest.

-If you come up with any concept you think can't be reduced, comment it below and I'll try to reduce it the best I can.
+**If you come up with any concept you think can't be reduced, comment it below and I'll try to reduce it the best I can.**

-A problem with continental philosophy is that they often run around in conceptual circles, with no foundation in experience.
-A skeptic could thus challenge the foundation of such a concept.

-Some say science may involve public objects, but there are no truly public objects.
+Note that what I've said above is not about how we learn concepts psychologically.
+A being capable of developing concepts and rational reasoning may need to be bootstrapped with some concepts to develop new one, some critical mass of concepts needed for human-level concept understand and concept making.
+We could take Fodor's view to be the case that there are innate concepts, in the sense of "biological bootstrapping".
+But we can simply build up the concepts from the ground up, after we've learnt about phenomenal experience.
+We may need Neurath's boat to float, but we can always build a new smaller one from scratch on the side.
+Chomsky and Fodor can be right in that we may still be bootrapped as cognitive agents with certain concepts to which learn more concepts.
+But afterwards we can reduce them all to experiences anyways.
+Including logical concepts.

+As an objection to the view, some say science must involve public objects.
+I will argue that "public objects" in a way robust against skepticism doesn't work, we have to adopt methodological solipsism the way Carnap did.
 One can experience $E$, form the belief that $E$ applies to concept "Human pointing at a dial which reads 23.4" and conclude that "public object" is somehow reducible to this.
 But I'm positing that the idea it has to be external is wrong.
 The best hypothesis is that two human-like consciousnesses $E_1\in E$ and $E_2\in E$, have some subset $O_1\subset E_1$ and $O_2\subset E_2$.

 The possibility of semi-public objects are worth considering.
 Imagine for instance, three people of which one is colorblind looking at a 3 that the color blind person cannot see.
 Sometimes paranormal stuff where only some people see them can be considered semi-public, but that might be for other reasons.

 # Ontological Commitment and metametaphysics

-As part of the goal, concepts will be constructed grounded in sense-data, just as in Carnap's aufbau.
-This will make the theory robust against external world skepticism, and makes sure that the account holds no metaphysical assumptions (and I really mean none, we might get back to this).
-Theories $T$ as part of PDS's may include any quantification realm, but never committed to it.
+Concepts will be constructed grounded in sense-data, just as in Carnap's aufbau.
+This will make the theory robust against external world skepticism, and makes sure that the account holds no metaphysical commitments other than the existence of phenomenal experience.

+But how should we characterize ontological commitment?
+Can theories $T$ as part of PDS's may include any quantification realm, but don't commit to existence of its domain or ontology of objects?

+Quine argued against such a view.
 Quinean commitments on reality as it is, leads to arguments about the existence of mountains.
 Mereological argument:

 $T=\{$Mountains are composites, No composites exist$\}$